exponea/exponea-flutter-sdk/Documentation/example-app.md

 When you run the app in the simulator, you'll see the **ConfigPage**.
 1. Enter your [project token, API token, and API base URL](https://documentation.bloomreach.com/engagement/docs/mobile-sdks-api-access-management).
-2. Optionally, enter `Application ID` if your Engagement project supports multiple mobile apps.
+2. Optionally, enter `Application ID` if your {user.mkg} project supports multiple mobile apps.
 If you leave this blank, the SDK uses the default value "default-application".
 See [Configuration for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration) for more.
 3. Optionally, disable `Automatic Session Tracking` using the switch (default enabled).
 4. Then click `Configure` to [Initial setup for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-setup#initialize-the-sdk).
 > [`config.dart`](https://github.com/exponea/exponea-flutter-sdk/blob/main/example/lib/page/config.dart)